Pike/sync-spec/source/index.rst

 * new content to translate in the reference locale,
 * modifications to existing translations,
 * and newly submitted translations.

+In the case of a removal of a string in VCS the conflict needs to be resolved, either by writing the string in the tool to VCS, or by taking the appropriate action in the tool to represent a translation under review.

+The recommended action is TBD.

 Clean up
 ^^^^^^^^